Ilai: Production

 The film began production in late 2015, with actress Swathy Narayanan partaking in a photo shoot for the project in December 2015.
-Playing the title role of Ilai, the film marked Swathy's first film in the Tamil film industry, after she had previously appeared in Malayalam films including Vasanthiyum Lakshmiyum Pinne Njaanum (1999) and Su..
+Playing the title role of Ilai, the film marked Swathy's Tamil debut, after she had previously appeared in Malayalam films including Vasanthiyum Lakshmiyum Pinne Njaanum (1999) and Su..
 Su...
 Sudhi Vathmeekam (2015).
 Along with Swathy, Malayalam actress Sreedevi Anil and Kannada actor King Mohan were also selected to star in the film.
-The film was set in the remote villages of Tamil Nadu in the early 1991, talking about the importance of education for young girls.
+The film was set in the remote villages of Tamil Nadu in early 1991, dealing with the importance of education for young girls.
 The director, Bineesh Raj, also doubled up as the film's VFX artist.

+Soundtrack

+The soundtrack was composed by Vishnu V. Divakaran.
+All lyrics are written by Soumiya Raj.